Skip to content

 Everybody wants an energy efficient TV

-TVs are one of the most popular electronic items to have in the home, with Cyber Crew stating that around 95% of British households have at least one TV in their home.
+TVs are one of the most popular electronic items to have in the home, with Ofcom reporting that around 95% of British households have at least one TV in their home.
 And as the cost of electricity rises, so does the demand for an energy efficient TV.
 But how do we ensure that purchasing and using a TV does not come with a negative impact on the planet and on people?
 As many TV brands are involved in unethical activities, it is important to consider who you are buying from.
 This article explores the ethical issues behind TV brands and the products they make.
-Our Ethical TVs Ratings Table also helps you to identify the best TV for your ethical values.
+Our Ethical TVs comparison table also helps you to identify the best TV for your ethical values.
+To find out more about how The Good Shopping Guide assesses brands across ethical criteria, visit our How We Rate page.

 Which is the most energy efficient TV?

 Energy-efficiency is an important issue to consider, both for energy use and budgeting!
-A TV box will cost at least 1p per hour, and a LCD TV screen will cost 3-5p per hour.
+A TV box will cost at least 1p per hour, and an LCD TV screen will cost 3–5p per hour.
 If a person watches around 2 hours of television a night, then your TV screen and box alone will cost you £5 a month at the very least!
 So, buying an energy efficient TV can still save you time and money off your utility bills.
 To find an energy efficient TV, you can check the energy efficiency rating displayed on the product, or in the product manual.
+The Energy Saving Trust provides independent guidance on energy-efficient appliances, including televisions, and is a useful resource for UK consumers looking to reduce both their energy bills and their carbon footprint.

 Eco friendly TV disposal: Can my TV be recycled?